Angeles, Philippines: What to pack, what to wear, and when to go [2024]

 February

-If you vacation in Angeles during February, you may notice that it can be sweltering and very rainy.
+If you vacation in Angeles during February, you are likely to find that it is really hot and very rainy.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
 Humidity is generally between 50 and 60% during the day.
 In terms of precipitation, you can expect it to rain about two thirds of the time.

 What to wear/what to pack: